ronsos/CarND-PID-Control-Project/writeup.md

 `steering = Kp*cte + Kd*D_cte + Ki*cte_int`

 The controller consists of three terms.
-The first, the proportional component, Kp*cte, drives the error toward zero.
+The first, the proportional component, `Kp*cte`, drives the error toward zero.
 However, it also tends to create overshoot.
-In order to smooth out the response, a derivative term is included, Kd*D_cte.
+In order to smooth out the response, a derivative term is included, `Kd*D_cte`.
 The derivative term helps reduce the overshoot and dampens the overall response.
 The final term, the integral term, becomes important over long periods of time.
 The integral term is used to remove the windup error, which is the tendency for the controller to drift over time (i.e. develop a bias).

 ### Speed Controller
 A simple proportional only P-controller was used for adjusting throttle to achieve the desired speed.
 It can be found in CalculateThrottle().
 It works by changing the throttle in proportion to the error in speed.